EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 West Oakland, California, has produced a nondescript, which is apparently a combination of cat and rabbit.
 The forelegs are those of a rabbit; it has a rabbit’s tail, conspicuous for its brevity and bushiness; it squats down like a rabbit, jumps like a rabbit, jumps like a rabbit, but mews like a cat.
 It is a black and white color, and very playful, and is inclined to scratch.
 The half cat and half rabbit is three months old.
 The mother of this ill-behaved little cross-grained animal is of the regular feline species.

 In his History of the Royal Society of London, Thomas Birch (1754, p.
 393), Secretary to the Society, states that in 1664, “Sir Robert Moray related that he had heard from Dr. Hinton of a copulation of a male rabbit and a female cat, which produced monsters whose foreparts were like a cat and the hinder parts like a rabbit, and that those monsters had reproduced more complicated monsters."

-The half-and-half body plan indicated by Hinton for this hybrid is exactly the same as that seen in the various videos on this page.
+The half-and-half body plan indicated by Hinton for this hybrid is exactly the same as that seen in the various videos on the cabbit videos page.
 Sir Robert Moray (1609-1673) was one of the twelve founders, and the first president, of the Royal Society.
 Sir John Hinton (1603-1682) was physician to both Charles I and Charles II.